RafifAlzayat/thecoolteam-/README.md

   Because all of our data is either ordinal or classificatin data we will have to change our data into numbers via dummy variables.
 We can use the following models and see which model like best or which models are better for visualizing different conclusions:

-  * Multinomial Logistic Regression
+  * BalancedRandomForestClassifier
-  * Linear Support Vector Machines (SVMs)?
+  * EasyEnsembleClassifier
-  * Random Forest
+  * LogisticRegression
-  * Gradient-Boosted Tree (GBT)?
+  * GradientBoostingClassifier
-  * One vs. Rest?
+  * DecisionTreeClassifier
-  * Naive Bayes?
+  * RandomOverSampler
-  * Factorization Machine Classifier?
+  * SMOTE
   * Deep Learning

   We will create each one of these models with our COVID-19 data, and tweak the parameters to test for under fitting or over fitting, to figure out which models and at what parameters are best for visualizing certain conclusions about the data.
 We will be using supervised machine learning models and a deep learning model